Penn State Abington: Facilities

 Major campus buildings include the Sutherland, Lares, and Woodland buildings.
 Rydal is another of the original Ogontz buildings.
 Later buildings constructed by Penn State are Springhouse, Cloverly, and Hillcrest.
 There are also a Conference Center and an Athletics Building.

 The Sutherland Hall was built in 1915, and served as the original main building for The Ogontz School for Girls.
 Today it is a classroom building, and features a lecture hall, academic and student offices, academic advising spaces, a post office (cash only), and a tutoring facility.
 It had an indoor swimming pool but it did not meet current standards and the space was converted for use as a lecture hall.
 It also had a solarium, an addition adopted from Jay Cooke's mansion Ogontz.

 Rydal houses multiple classrooms and the campus security offices.
 As part of the Ogontz School, it was used for lower-school classes.

 The Lares Union Building was built in 1923 as the personal residence of Abby A. Sutherland, president of the Ogontz School.
 It has been adapted by Penn State Abington to serve as the student union building; its facilities include a cafeteria (managed by Culinart), bookstore (Barnes & Noble college), and a banquet room and multi-purpose room ("Lubert Commons").
 It is used for student programs, student organization and government offices, the Office of Student Engagement & Leadership, the Career Development Center, and the Intersection.

 The Woodland Building was constructed after the campus became part of Pennsylvania State University.
 This building features classrooms and a lecture hall, laboratories, a computer lab, and academic offices.
 It also features Penn State Abington's library, with a collection of nearly 60,000 volumes.
 The library is available for use by students, faculty, staff, alumni, and residents of the Commonwealth of Pennsylvania.

 Springhouse houses a single classroom and storage.
 The Conference Center has classrooms.
 Cloverly houses offices and the counseling unit.
 Hillcrest is used only for storage.
 Athletics houses the athletic department and a gym.
 Also available are a multi-use field and tennis court (along with nearby facilities – Huntingdon Field) used by the athletic teams.

 In 2017, Penn State Abington opened its first on-campus housing nearby, known as Lion's Gate, planned to house roughly 400 freshman.
 This establishes the campus as residential and not only for commuters.
-This college is also planning to construct a new student union and a new academic building within the next decade.
-An outdated campus building will be demolished to make way for a new building.
+The academic building was recently Constructed in 2026, including classrooms, offices and the registrar.

 Penn State Abington features a large library, modern laboratories, and computer facilities.
 Recreational areas include tennis courts, basketball courts, and baseball and soccer fields.